 Where to buy?

 You can buy different models of hard hats in your local construction supply store.
-If you want more choices and the ability to compare prices, it would be best to go online shopping.
+If you want more choices and the ability to compare prices, it would be most suitable to go online shopping.